- This post contains affiliate links. Read more here.

 Use up that leftover turkey in a way your dog will love!

 Yield 24 pieces

-Serve these hearty little meatballs as a special treat or add to a meal (just cut back on the kibble a little to adjust for added calories).
-These last 5 days in the fridge, or freeze meatballs for anytime
+Serve these hearty little meatballs to your dog as a special treat.
+You can also add to a meal; just cut back on the kibble a little to adjust for added calories.
+These meatballs last for about five days in the fridge or freeze beautifully.

-- 1 lb of leftover Turkey, remove bones and skin
+- 1 lb of leftover turkey, with bones and skin removed

 Preheat oven to 400º

-Pop leftover turkey into the bowl of your food processor and pulse a couple time to break up the eat.
+Pop leftover turkey into the bowl of your food processor and pulse a couple time to break up the meat.